 For further information, please, refer to the latest Reflex User Manual.

 Reflex is based on the open source workflow engine Kepler.If you make use of Reflex or Reflex workflows in a scientific publication, please consider citing Reflex.
 You may reference the following paper: Automated Data Reduction Workflows for Astronomy: The ESO Reflex Environment, 2013, Freudling, W., et al., Astron.Astrophys., 559, A96 (Bibtex entry)

 Reflex Latest Public VersionThe latest public version of Reflex is 2.8

 Officially Supported PipelinesReflex can be used with any CPL-based pipeline.
 Some pipelines provide Reflex-based workflows in their public releases.
 Please refer to this table for information about supported modes, tutorials, example data sets and user manuals.

-Reflex System RequirementsReflex is written in Java and at present is certified for:
+Reflex System RequirementsReflex is written in Java and is known to work in the following systems:

 Additionally, some Reflex-based workflows might have extra software requirements (most notably python modules).
 Check Reflex-based workflows release notes for more information.

 PrerequisitesReflex 2.8 requires a Java Runtime Environment (JRE) version 7, it is recommended to use at least update 45.
 NOTE: On OS X you need to install the JDK instead, you can download it from here Workflows may have other requirements, please refer to the workflow tutorial and to the pipeline user manual.
 There are two installation option: the automatic and the manual one.